pushkar100/notes-javascript/ReactJSEssentialTraining.md

 )
 ```

+**Note:**
-(**Note:** that it is important to use destructuring assignment while fetching exported variables in our imports)
+- It is important to use destructuring assignment while fetching exported variables in our imports
+- Using `React` in some browsers throws an error.
+Adding it as a property of window object resolves this issue. (`window.React = React`)

 ### Adding Properties to Components
 Instead of hardcoding values within our components, we can use properties.